 Many of Miramonte’s eighth graders have attended the school since kindergarten or first grade.
 At the eighth grade level, we try to move beyond the foundational goals already established in previous grades.
 Our goal is to not only spend the year preparing students to be successful in high school, but to prepare our graduates to be successful LEADERS & ROLE MODELS in whatever high school they choose to attend.

 We want our graduates to be prepared to not only be involved citizens and leaders here on earth, but also joyous citizens of God's eternal kingdom.
-Because of this, Miss Melbourne and I try to spend as much time as possible in extending classroom learning to include opportunities for all eighth graders to practice their leadership skills and take further steps in their spiritual growth.
+Because of this, the Junior High School teachers try to spend as much time as possible in extending classroom learning to include opportunities for all eighth graders to practice their leadership skills and take further steps in their spiritual growth.

-I am responsible for teaching Bible to all eighth graders as well as eighth grade math to qualifying seventh and eighth graders, while Mr. Walker Lepulu, who has a Masters in Mathematics Education, teaches Algebra 1 to qualifying eighth graders.
-Miss Melbourne, the seventh grade teacher, teaches language arts to all seventh and eighth graders while I teach science and social studies to all seventh and eighth graders.
+The eighth grade homeroom teacher is responsible for teaching Bible to all eighth graders as well as eighth grade math to qualifying seventh and eighth graders, while the Algebra teacher teaches Algebra 1 to qualifying eighth graders.
+The seventh grade homeroom teacher teaches language arts to all seventh and eighth graders while the eighth grade homeroom teacher teaches science and social studies to all seventh and eighth graders.

 Field Trips.
 Throughout the year, eighth graders participate in several curriculum-oriented field trips.
 While they are studying the U.S. Constitution, the students participate in a mock trial in a Santa Clara Superior Courtroom.
 Near the end of the school year, eighth grade students have the opportunity to tour the U.S.S.
 Potomac, now moored in the Port of Oakland at Jack London Square.
 Other trips include an ice skating physical education trip, a trip to San Jose State University to the Martin Luther King, Jr. Library, and a day touring Mountain View Academy to help them as they decide which high school they plan to attend.